darkk/redsocks/README.md

 * OpenSSL or PolarSSL

 ### Steps
-On general linux, simply run command below to build with OpenSSL.
+On general Linux, simply run command below to build with OpenSSL.

 ```
 $ make